CodeMiser/EveryDayExtensions/README.md

 ## Installation

-Just clone the project, open the project, build and run!
+Just clone the repo, open the project, build and run!

 ## License